Definition of Deferred Tax Liabilities

 Tax@30% | (2,64,000) | (2,76,000) | 12,000 |

-Here the tax as per books is $2,76,000 and tax as per tax report is $2,64,000.
+Here the tax as per books is $2,76,000, and the tax as per tax report is $2,64,000.
 This disagreement creates a deferred tax liability of $12,000, recorded in books as Deferred tax liability.
 Current income tax expense will be $2,76,000, out of which $2,64,000 will be recognized as immediately payable and the balance to be recognized as deferred tax liability.

 Similarly, other transactions lead to the creation of DTL as follows: –